On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterisation by Treewidth

 \subsubsection{Gadgets}

 We start by borrowing the following gadget from Cygan et al.\cite{DBLP:journals/corr/abs-1211-1506}, called a 2-label gadget.

 The key feature of this gadget is that if all vertices in the gadget have demand equal to 1, then if a solution tour enters the gadget at $v_3$, it has to leave the gadget at $v_9$ and vice versa.
 A similar relation holds for $v_1$ and $v_7$.
 We will refer to any edge connected to either $v_1$ or $v_7$ as having label 1 and any edge connected to $v_3$ or $v_9$ as having label 2.
 We will use this gadget to construct a gadget that can detect certain multisets of edges in a part of a graph.
 In this construction we will chain 2-label gadgets together using label 1 edges.
 Whenever we do this, we always connect the vertex $v_7$ of one gadget to the vertex $v_1$ in the next.
+To keep things concise, in the rest of this section we will refer to any 2-label gadget as if it were a single vertex.

 This next gadget is also inspired by a construction from Cygan et al.~\cite{DBLP:journals/corr/abs-1211-1506}.